MichaelCurrin/learn-to-code/en/topics/mobile/Kotlin/README.md

 # Kotlin

-Kotlin is Google's version of Java.
+Kotlin is Google's version of Java and is officially preferred over Java for Android development.
 It arose out of legal issues when Google was using and extending Sun's Java code for Android.

 - [kotlinlang.org](https://kotlinlang.org)
     - > Why Kotlin?
 Concise.
 Drastically reduce the amount of boilerplate code.